cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 > **Enhancement (2025-10-18):** Session form now auto-saves notes drafts to `localStorage`, defaults new session dates to today, exposes a character search with hidden selection syncing, and integrates redirect-aware character creation so new characters return preselected.
 > **Enhancement (2025-10-18, later):** Deferred character search filtering, requestAnimationFrame textarea updates, and abandoned-draft cleanup keep the form responsive and free of stale notes.
+> **Enhancement (2025-10-18, latest):** Session creation preselects the first available campaign when no campaign is specified, aligning drafts and redirects with a consistent default.
+> **Enhancement (2025-10-18, latest+):** Selected characters persist via localStorage alongside notes so attendees remain checked while drafting or returning from related flows.
+> **Enhancement (2025-10-18, latest++):** Session name and header image selections are cached with the draft, restoring captured details and uploads when revisiting the form.

 **Files Created/Modified**:
 - `components/sessions/character-selector.tsx`